dedickinson/community/tutorials/deploy-dependency-track/index.md

 gcloud builds submit --config cloudbuild.yaml \
   --substitutions=_DT_DOMAIN_API=$DT_DOMAIN_API,_DT_API_KEY=$DT_API_KEY .
 ```

+Your build will start and push the generated BOM to Dependency Track.

 You can check out the details in the frontend UI or try out the API with `curl`.
 The following
 command will list all projects